ahmad-masud/dkvs/README.md

 - Snapshots and restore to limit Raft log growth.
 - A clean gRPC API for clients.
 - A small client that follows leader redirects and retries with backoff.
-- Operational basics: graceful shutdown, simple auth, and Prometheus metrics.
+- Operational basics: graceful shutdown and simple auth.

 This project is intentionally small and readable — great for learning, experimentation, and as a starting point for production work.